Miami Seaquarium: History

 From 1963 through 1967, eighty-eight episodes of the 1960s TV show Flipper and two movies starring Flipper were filmed at the Miami Seaquarium.
 From 1963 to 1991, the Seaquarium also had the Miami Seaquarium Spacerail, which was the first hanging monorail in the United States.

 In 2014 Miami Seaquarium was bought by Palace Entertainment.

 In 2022, the Miami Seaquarium was acquired by The Dolphin Company, which said that any negligence in animal care preceded their arrival.
 A 2023 U.S. Department of Agriculture (USDA) Inspection Report found several violations of the Animal Welfare Act.
 The report cited inadequate veterinary care, animal handling, facilities, employees and/or attendants, and critical separation of animals.
 Miami-Dade County has the option to terminate the Seaquarium’s lease and has considered that option as they have ongoing concerns about care of animals.
+In December 2023, three manatees were relocated to ZooTampa and SeaWorld Orlando.
 In January 2024, the USDA was satisfied that the operators had addressed issues related to their notice of intent to confiscate to remove certain animals.
 The lease requirements mandate certifications from both Alliance of Marine Mammal Parks and Aquariums and American Humane.
 Local media reported in February 2024 that they had lost their accreditation from American Humane.
 The Dolphin Company was also behind on its rent payment according to the county’s parks department.

 In March 2024, Miami-Dade County sent a lease termination notice to The Dolphin Company, giving the Seaquarium's owner until April 21 to vacate the premises.
 In the notice, Mayor Daniella Levine Cava cited a "long and troubling history of violations."
 As of 25 June 2024, the Dolphin Company, operator of the Seaquarium, was fighting the eviction.

 On March 31, 2025, The Dolphin Company filed for Chapter 11 bankruptcy protection to deal with its debt and financial challenges.
 On September 16, 2025, Bimimi, a 26-year old dolphin, died from what The Dolphin Company stated was chronic illness.
 Her mother, Nosey, had performed as the Miami Dolphins's mascot, Snowflake, in the 1994 Jim Carrey film Ace Ventura: Pet Detective.

 On September 26, 2025, Miami Dade County and the Dolphin Company announced an agreement that would lease the Miami Seaquarium site to the South Florida development firm, Terra Group.
-Terra Group outlined its intentions to close the facility permanently in favor of an marina and a new aquarium without marine mammals and modern zoological accreditation.
-The facility will close its doors over the weekend of October 11th, 2025.
+Terra Group outlined its intentions to close the facility permanently in favor of an marina and a new aquarium without marine mammals and with modern zoological accreditation.
+The facility closed its doors over the weekend of October 11, 2025.